Miliaria

 - Keeping the affected area cool and dry

-- Wearing loose, lightweight clothing that allows for good airflow
+- Wearing loose, breathable clothing

 Complications

-In rare cases, miliaria can lead to complications such as:
+If left untreated, miliaria can lead to complications such as:

-- Bacterial or fungal infections of the skin
+- Bacterial or fungal infections

-- Scarring or hyperpigmentation of the affected area
+- Scarring or post-inflammatory hyperpigmentation

 Diagnosis

-Miliaria is typically diagnosed based on a physical examination and medical history.
+Miliaria is typically diagnosed based on physical examination and medical history.
 In some cases, a skin scraping or biopsy may be performed to rule out other conditions.

-Article last updated on: 11th April 2025.
+Article last updated on: 4th May 2025.

 If you have any feedback, please get in touch.